null

 7. Gently press the upper bearing down the stem towards the fork neck until firmly seated on the top bearing race.
 The bearing should spin freely.
 Place top dust shield over the top neck bearing.

-11. Ensure pinch bolts are loose.
-Starting with one side of the triple tree using small flat blade screwdrivers or shims, expand both top and bottom fork clamp pinch bolts slightly, making sliding the fork into the triple trees easier, while avoiding damaging the fork legs.
+2. Install each fork leg into trees.
+(See fig. 10) Ensure pinch bolts are loose.
+Starting with one side of the triple tree using small flat blade screwdrivers or shims, expand both top and bottom fork clamp pinch bolts slightly.
+This makes sliding the fork into the triple trees easier, while avoiding damaging the fork legs.
 Repeat process with opposite side.

 Torque Specs: